lisy09/k8s-project-template/dev-docs/docs_src/guide/cicd-basic.md

 make undeploy
 ```

-After deploy, you can check `Argo Server` Web UI from [http://argo.cicd.localhost](http://argo.cicd.localhost) or the host you specify.
+After deploy, you can check `Argo Workflow Server` Web UI from [http://argo.cicd.localhost](http://argo.cicd.localhost) or the host you specify.

+You can check `Argo CD` Web UI from [http://argocd.cicd.localhost](http://argocd.cicd.localhost) or the host you specify.

 You can check `MinIO` Web UI from [http://minio.cicd.localhost](http://minio.cicd.localhost) or the host you specify.